junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The coroner's reports have a date of two months ago, with four bodies sending to the coroner's office at the same day, around same time of death, and same cause of death -- Castiel Novak, along with Jimmy Novak, Amelia Novak, and Claire Novak, all stabbed to death by multiple sharp force injuries from a blade, in their home, in their sleep.

-The police report says they have no other relatives to contact with, there are no parents or even any remote cousins or uncles.
-It is assumed that the Novak family is having a little reunion, Castiel Novak's twin brother's family is visiting him for Thanksgiving and staying at his home for the night.
+The police report says they have no other relatives to contact; there are no parents or even any remote cousins or uncles.
+It is assumed that the Novak family is having a little reunion, Castiel Novak's twin brother's family is visiting him for Thanksgiving, and staying at his home for the night.
 That is when the tragedy happens.

 A "tragedy" -- that is the term they used in the report, not a crime, not a massive murder, not an extinction of a bloodline, of a family name, as if it's nothing more than mere bad luck that landed on them.
 Dean grimaces as he reads, hating every word reflecting on his retina, clenching his fist in slow-burning fury.

-They say it's a crazy sociopath, a drug addictive, a random killer, just randomly picked a house -- happened to be theirs -- force-entered, and committed the crime.
-Somehow there was some power outage around the area by that time, and none of the surveillance cameras were working.
-They never found the man, and with too few leads and no family member to answer to, the police just hang the case like a piece of pork on the hanger.
+They say it's a crazy sociopath, a drug addict, a random killer, just randomly picked a house -- happened to be theirs -- force-entered, and committed the crime.
+Out of pure bad luck, there was a power outage in the area at that time, and none of the surveillance cameras were working.
+They never found the man, and with too few leads and no family member to answer to, the police just hung the case like a piece of pork on the hanger.

 There is no closure.
 There is no justice.
 There is no consequence.